tmk907/MyTikTokBackup/README.md

 # MyTikTokBackup

 Backup your TikTok videos.
-Download your favorite and posted videos or any public profile videos.
+Download your liked and posted videos or any public profile videos.

 ## Features
 * Search for videos in embedded browser
-* Download favorite videos,
+* Download liked videos,
 * Download posted videos,
 * Watch downloaded videos